DataDog/integrations-core/nvidia_triton/README.md

 tritonserver --cache-config local,size=1048576
 ```

-Nvidia Triton also offers the possibility to expose [custom metrics][12] through their Openemtrics endpoint, these can be also collected by datadog using the extra_metrics option.
+Nvidia Triton also offers the possibility to expose [custom metrics][12] through their Openemtrics endpoint.
+Datadog can also collect these custom metrics using the `extra_metrics` option.
 <div class="alert alert-warning">These custom Nvidia Triton metrics are considered standard metrics in Datadog.</div>

 ### Configuration